International Network of Boundary Organizations on Adaptation

 History of the network

-Prior to the 7th edition of the 2023 Adaptation Futures international conference (AF2023), informal exchanges had already begun among some boundary organizations, highlighting the need for a more structured space for dialogue.
+Prior to the seventh 2023 Adaptation Futures international conference (AF2023), informal talks had already begun among some boundary organizations, highlighting the need for a more structured way to engage in dialogue.

 AF2023 provided a valuable opportunity for these organizations to meet and discuss the complexities of

-Ouranos, the conference organizer, held a parallel event with participating boundary organizations to explore the need for a dedicated space for discussion and knowledge sharing.
+Ouranos, the conference organizer, held a parallel event with participating boundary organizations to explore the need for dedicated opportunities for discussion and knowledge sharing.

-As a result, it was decided to establish an international network as a legacy project of the conference AF2023.
+As a result, it was decided that an international network would be established as a legacy project of the AF2023 conference.
 Since 2024, the International Network of Boundary Organizations on Adaptation (INBOA) has been co-created by its members through bilateral discussions, workshops, committee meetings and all-member calls.

 Our impact